enanomapper/nano-lazar-paper/nano-lazar.md

 consider $r^2$ performance as secondary compared to $RMSE$ and prediction interval accuracies.

+## Problematic predictions

+In order to investigate possible systematic errors with `nano-lazar` models we have investigated all *random forest* crossvalidation predictions with measurements outside of the 95\% prediction interval.

+Table 3 shows, that the number of problematic predictions increase from from fingerprints to *P-CHEM* and *Proteomics* descriptors.
+Few substances have consistent incorrect predictions across all five crossvalidation runs, and it seems that models with Proteomics descriptors are more sensitive towards training/test set splits than e.g. fingerprint models.
+This observation is also supported by the poorer accuracy of their prediction intervals (Table 1).

+Fingerprint models seem to provide the most stable predictions, but three nanoparticles have consistent problematic predictions across all crossvalidations.
+For illustrative purposes we will investigate `G15.DDT@SDS`, the substance with the largest prediction error.

+In all five crossvalidations the closest neighbors (`S40.DDT@DOTAP`, `G30.DDT@DOTAP`, `G15.DDT@DOTAP`, `G60.DDT@DOTAP`) have a similarity of 0.5 and measured values between -2.0 and -0.3.
+This explains, why local models cannot extrapolate to the measured value of -7.7 of the query particle.
+Based on our experience with small molecules, we do not expect reliable predictions, unless local models can be built with a similarity threshold of 0.5 [^1].
+Predictions obtained from neighbors with lower similarities can still be useful, but require the manual inspection (and possible rejection) of a toxicological expert.
+For this purpose we provide the free graphical user interface at
+<https:://nano-lazar.in-silico.ch>, which presents prediction results,
+neighbors and supporting information (e.g. links to additional eNanoMapper data, nanoparticle characterisations and ontologies).

+[^1]: The latest `lazar` development version issues a warning in this case, this feature will be included into the next release.

+## Comparison with other models

+According to our knowledge no validated read across models have been published for the Protein corona datasets.
+Most other nanoparticle read across models have not been formally validated, with the exception of @Gajewicz14 and
+@Gajewicz17, who validated read across models for metal oxides.
+Results from these studies are not comparable with our findings, because they use a different, much smaller dataset and different validation methods.
+It seems that in both studies feature selection was performed on the complete dataset prior to model validation, which transfers information from the test set into the validation model.
+Single training ($n=10$) and test ($n=7$) sets were used, which makes it hard to ensure that models are not overfitted for the particular training/test set split.
+Due to the small test set size it is also hard to draw general conclusions about the model performance.
+We are not aware of any nanoparticle read across validation that exceeds 100 substances like our investigation.

-Currently a couple of QSAR studies with global models have been published for the same dataset @Walkey14, @Liu15, @Papa16], but unfortunately their results are not directly comparable, because we report results for the complete dataset with 121 Gold and Silver particles, while other authors report results for a subset of Gold particles.
+For the Protein corona  dataset a couple of QSAR studies with global models have been published (@Walkey14, @Liu15, @Papa16), but unfortunately their results are also not directly comparable, because we report results for the complete dataset with 121 Gold and Silver particles, while other authors report results for a subset of Gold particles.

 [@Walkey14] report leave-one-out ($LOO$) and 4-fold crossvalidation ($4CV$)
 results for 105 Gold particles.
 They obtained the best results (LOO $r^2$